li3n3/snake-quest/chapter01/questionschapter1.md

 <module 'math' from '/System/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/lib-dynload/math.so'>
 ```
 ^^ that's interesting!
 In the book, it's a built-in (but probably using the system interpreter?)

+* An expression has a value, and a statement gives an instruction?
+* Interesting thing: Chapter 3 starts referring to objects (e.g. "module object," "function object") without explaining what an object is, but by starting to *show* what an object is.

+* Section 3.10: gets a little meow-meow